 The short-term cash incentives are primarily designed to incentivise and encourage the members of the Executive Board to high performance and ensure achievement of the Company’s short-term objectives.

 The Company wishes to promote a pay for performance philosophy where the opportunity for an annual cash incentive is dependent on the achievement of:

 The Company’s stock option program is designed to deliver value through a long-term improvement of the Company’s stock price.
 The program is revolving and granting of options does not depend on the achievement of specific goals.
-The number of granted stock options to members of the Management Board is decided by the Board of Directors after recommendation from the Remuneration Committee and is generally granted once a year.
+The number of granted stock options to members of the Executive Board is decided by the Board of Directors after recommendation from the Remuneration Committee and is generally granted once a year.